Tour Dates: Throughout June and July 2022

 Fancy a short Summer break to Devon with an excellent chance of seeing Beavers, possibly Otter and some great birds including the highly localised Cirl Bunting?
 Then come and visit Budleigh Salterton!

-Chris Townend spends much of his spare time birding and beaver watching on his local patch, the River Otter.
-He therefore knows the habits of these wonderful mammals better than most!
-July and August is a great time to look for them, as this is the time of year when newly born Beaver Kits first venture out from their lodge onto the river!
-The River Otter also has a good population of Otters and though less predictable than Beavers, there are regular sightings!
-The surrounding coastline and East Devon Pebblebed Heaths are just a stone’s throw away from Budleigh Salterton and both these wonderful habitats have a number of special birds including Nightjars, Cirl Buntings and Dartford Warblers.
+Chris Townend has been studying the beavers on his local patch, the River Otter, for the last 7 years and he therefore knows the habits of these wonderful mammals better than most!
+The months of June, July and August are a great time to look for beavers, as this is when newly born Beaver Kits first venture out from their lodge onto the river!
+The River Otter also has a good population of Otters and though less predictable than Beavers, there are regular sightings.
+The surrounding coastline and East Devon Pebblebed Heaths are just a stone’s throw away from Budleigh Salterton.
+Both these prime habitats have many special birds including Nightjars, Cirl Buntings and Dartford Warblers.

 ACCOMMODATION: 3 nights in Budleigh Salterton, Devon